BIG-O AI: INTRODUCTION TO MACHINE LEARNING

 COURSE ILLUSTRATION EXERCISES

-• The exercises are divided into two types: Multiple-choice questions and programming assignments provided in Jupyter Notebooks.
+• The exercises are divided into two types: multiple-choice questions to reinforce theoretical knowledge, and hands-on programming tasks to build coding skills.

 TIME AND LOCATION OF THIS COURSE